AcrosonusMastering/Headphone-Correction-Filters/README.md

 By applying these convolution reverbs / FIR filters, you can neutralize the sound signature of your headphones for a flatter, more transparent, and balanced listening experience—ideal for mixing, mastering, or audiophile music listening.

-📌 Suggested Repository Names

-If you haven't named your GitHub repository yet, here are a few recommended options:

-headphone-convolution-eq (Recommended: clear and searchable)

-headphone-ir-correction

-headphone-correction-filters

-headphone-fir-equalization

 🚀 Key Features